 Proper accounting is the best way to deal with sales tax on merchant account fees, but there is another way to handle this issue: by passing along a portion of credit card processing fees to your customers.
 Known as surcharges or checkout fees, they can be applied to shift the expense to your customers.
 However, doing so could cause adverse effects if your customers decide to spend less or stop shopping at your store because they are unhappy with your policy.

 If you do decide to pass a portion of your fees to your customers, note that card brands historically forbade surcharging credit card transactions, though a lawsuit has changed that.
-Ten states still forbid surcharges on credit cards, trumping the surcharge provision in the lawsuit.
+A few states still forbid surcharges on credit cards, trumping the surcharge provision in the lawsuit.
 Some states are currently contesting the surcharge bans, and laws can change at any point.
 Before you decide to pass fees to customers, be sure you know your state or local laws, and consult an attorney if necessary.

 One legitimate way to pass credit card processing fees to customers is by offering a discount on cash transactions.
 In this situation, you would likely raise prices on all of your products by a fixed percentage, and then offer a discount of that percentage for transactions paid with cash.
 Again, you will need to consider the adverse effects on your customers, since paying with credit and debit cards has become a convenient and preferred method for many people.